 I am very thankful because we got to try another place that had been on our list, Le Soufflé.
 My husband had been there more than ten years before and had fond memories, it was so close to the hotel that it was a no-brainer.
 We walked over and headed into a lovely little salon, enjoyed a coupe, toasting to our last night, and proceeded to select our soufflés.

 I selected a walnut and Roquefort soufflé as my starter.
 A langoustine soufflé as my main course.
 And a chocolate soufflé as my dessert.
 All three were the same size!
-Something inside me suggested that I should be a little conservative, so for the first two courses I left a little bit behind on my plate.
+Something inside me suggested that I should be a little conservative, so for the first two courses, I left a little bit behind on my plate.

 Thank goodness or I would not have even been able to eat a single bite of my dessert!
-I enjoyed the meal, thought each course was very well done.
+I enjoyed the meal, though each course was very well done.
 The soufflés taste delicate even if they aren’t.
 I would have liked the chocolate one to be a little more chocolate-y, but still ate my fair share!
 Like Angelina’s earlier in the day, I am glad I did but cannot see myself repeating the experience too often.

 As the retirement strikes continued and gas for cars was becoming harder and harder to get, we worried about the taxi and bus situation.
 We decided to splurge and order a car through the hotel to ensure we would not have any problems when we left for the airport.

-The next morning we were picked up at the hotel by a nice young man who was married to an American from North Carolina and who is moving to Vancouver, British Columbia in Fall of 2011.
+The next morning we were picked up at the hotel by a nice young man who was married to an American from North Carolina and who is moving to Vancouver, British Columbia in the Fall of 2011.

 As we approached the airport, he informed us that he had heard that there were demonstrations at the airport so instead of trying to drive directly to the International terminal, he exited at the domestic terminal and drove through each one of the various buildings in order to avoid the main lane.